Osysh/hawk-manager-playground/README.md

-# Hawk Manager Playground
+# ELK Manager Playground

-This is a mock-up of Hawk manager project
+This is a mock-up of ELK manager project